Chriss350/hoverlib/README.md

 # In progress

-simple library containing examples of hover animations for links simulating buttons
+Simple library containing examples of hover animations for links simulating buttons

 ## Use